Web - Basic Concepts

 URL stands for Uniform Resource Locator, and is used to specify addresses on the World Wide Web.
 A URL is the fundamental network identification for any resource connected to the web (e.g., hypertext pages, images, and sound files).

-The protocol specifies how information from the link is transferred.
+The protocol specifies how information is transferred from a link.
 The protocol used for web resources is HyperText Transfer Protocol (HTTP).
 Other protocols compatible with most web browsers include FTP, telnet, newsgroups, and Gopher.

 The protocol is followed by a colon, two slashes, and then the domain name.
 The domain name is the computer on which the resource is located.